Jordynn Dudley

-Jordynn Araya Dudley (born November 21, 2004) is an American college soccer player who plays as a forward for the Florida State Seminoles.
-She helped lead the Seminoles to the 2023 national championship as a freshman.
+Jordynn Araya Dudley (born November 21, 2004) is an American professional soccer player who plays as a forward for Gotham FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Florida State Seminoles, leading the team to two national championships (2023 and 2025) and earning All-American honors all three years.
 She won bronze with the United States at the 2024 FIFA U-20 Women's World Cup.

 Early life

 Dudley was raised in Milton, Georgia, the daughter of Georgette McCray and Donald Dudley, and has an older brother.
 She began playing soccer when she was two years old.
 She attended Cambridge High School and earned all-state honors in soccer all four years there.
 She also played basketball growing up and became her high school's all-time scoring leader with more than 2,000 career points.
-She played youth club soccer for United Futbol Academy, earning ECNL All-American honors in 2022–23.
-She verbally committed to Florida State University in October 2021, when the soccer program was led by Mark Krikorian, and signed a national letter of intent in December 2022 to play under new Florida State head coach Brian Pensky.
+She played youth club soccer for United Futbol Academy, earning ECNL All-American honors in 2023.
+She committed to play for Florida State under Mark Krikorian, then signed her national letter of intent to reaffirm her commitment under new head Brian Pensky.